meowgorithm/dotfiles/README.md

 # Let it rip:
 nix run

-# Or, for headless Linux boxes:
+# Or, for headless VMs and WSL:
 nix run .#christian@headless
 ```